Hitansh0425/Js_Pojcet/README.md

 Major Components => 1=> class keyword to create constructor.
                     2=> functions used along with class keyword.
                     3=> objects and methods.
+                    4=> this keyword to assign values that are inside the object.
-                    4=> new keyword to create objects.
+                    5=> new keyword to create objects.
-                    5=> extend keyword to inherit properitis.
+                    6=> extend keyword to inherit properitis.
-                    6=> super keyword that specifies the parameters to inherit.
+                    7=> super keyword that specifies the parameters to inherit.

 In conclusion => with he help of the function that i have written you can manage few of the basic institutional tasks and it is customisable and can easily customize by a programer who have basic knowledge of javascript.
 It shows the basic functionality that ho institutional management programs works.